Climate-based tomato planting guide for Kalispell, Montana

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 19 and plant outdoors from about June 9.
+Tomatoes are usually started indoors around April 19 and planted outdoors during the normal local window of June 9 to June 19.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes can still succeed in Kalispell, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Kalispell usually gets into tomato planting season slightly later than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Kalispell usually gets into the planting season for tomatoes slightly later than many other Montana locations.

 Best local strategy: Protect as much early momentum as possible and pair the crop with warm placement and realistic variety choice.